Attic Condensation Solutions for Pacific Northwest Homes

 Good attic condensation work is not just about adding more vents.
 It depends on proper ventilation balance, reducing air leakage, managing indoor humidity, correcting exhaust fan routing, and making sure insulation is not blocking airflow.
 That is why our inspections focus on conditions, not just square footage.
 Square footage tells us the size of the attic.
 Conditions tell us what is causing the moisture problem and what should be corrected first.

-Ventilation, Insulation, and Airflow Review
+Review Insulation, Ventilation, and Airflow

 If your attic has condensation, musty odors, visible staining, or mold-like growth, cleanup should be paired with moisture control.
 Otherwise, the work becomes a cover-up instead of a fix.